-Students learn the scientific concepts of Nutrition in a Lecture interactive format evaluating how lifestyle, diet, food/nutrition/nutrient excess and deficiencies; phytochemicals; food safety; food technology affect diseases and assessment of nutrition in human development from conception through maturity.
+Students learn the scientific concepts of Nutrition in a Lecture interactive format evaluating how lifestyle, diet, food/nutrition/ nutrient excess and deficiencies; phytochemicals; food safety; food technology affect diseases and assessment of nutrition in human development from conception through maturity.
 Personal dietary assessment, synthesizing data from computerized dietary program and family tree, appraises nutritional disease risk factors.
 Students evaluate excesses and deficiencies and construct practices that establish and maintain a healthy lifestyle and result in a healthier mind, healthier nutritional eating practices, enhancing the spirit and nourishing the body.

-FAMILY AND CONSUMER STUDIES 24 Food Preparation
+FAMILY AND CONSUMER STUDIES 24 Food Preparation 3 UNITS (CSU) LECTURE 2 HOURS.
+LABORATORY 3 HOURS Advisory: English 28 and 67 or equivalent.

-Students are introduced to the scientific fundamentals of food preparation in both Lecture and Laboratory format.
+Students are introduced to the scientific fundamentals of food preparation in both lecture and laboratory format.
 Scientific principles of food preparation are emphasized using current technology.
 The role of food in cultures, nutrition, and the economy are integrated into meal planning and preparation.

-FAMILY AND CONSUMER STUDIES 31 Marriage and Family Life
+FAMILY AND CONSUMER STUDIES 31 Marriage and Family Life 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.

 Interpersonal growth and rewarding relationships are explored over the course of the family life cycle.
 Examines the Impact of social, psychological and economic forces that affect the family.

-FAMILY AND CONSUMER STUDIES 50 Sanitation and Safety
+FAMILY AND CONSUMER STUDIES 50 Sanitation and Safety 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.

 Students learn basic principles of sanitation and safety including the types of microorganisms that cause foodborne illness, foodborne infections, toxin-mediated infection, and intoxication.
 Class includes discussion of environmental conditions including food hazards, contamination, cross-contamination, time and temperature, and personal food handler practices that cause sanitation/safety risks.
 US Food Code regulations, California state and Los Angeles County Environmental Health Department regulations and a HACCP system of food safety will help define the role of food, people, and facility in managing a sanitary food facility operation.
 Emphasis on the importance of proper employee food safety training practices as related to the providing of safe food are core competencies of this class.

-FAMILY AND CONSUMER STUDIES 51 Food Production Management

-Co-requisite: Family and Consumer Studies 151

-Advisory: Math 105 (or LS 10) and English 28 and English 67

-Students are introduced to menu analysis for food requisitioning, food production planning and implementation.
+FAMILY AND CONSUMER STUDIES 51 Food Production Management 3 UNITS (CSU) LECTURE 3 HOURS Co-requisite: Family and Consumer Studies 151 Advisory: Math 105 (or LS 10) and English 28 and English 67 Students are introduced to menu analysis for food requisitioning, food production planning and implementation.
 Basic principles of quantity cooking are emphasized.

-FAMILY AND CONSUMER STUDIES 52 Food Service Management

-Prerequisite: Family and Consumer Studies 51 and 55.
+FAMILY AND CONSUMER STUDIES 52 Food Service Management 3 UNITS (CSU) LECTURE 3 HOURS Prerequisite: Family and Consumer Studies 51 and 55.
+Advisory: English 28 and 67 or equivalent.

 Current concepts In food service management are presented In a lecture/discussion format.
 The course focuses on the systems approach to food service management, Including the menu, food purchasing, personal management, facility management, fiscal management, marketing, and Information systems.

-FAMILY AND CONSUMER STUDIES 55

-Dietetic Education

-Advisory: English 28 or equivalent.
+FAMILY AND CONSUMER STUDIES 55 Dietetic Education 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.

 Students will be introduced to careers in dietetics and food service.
 The application of communication skills to training, counseling, and education will be studied.

-FAMILY AND CONSUMER STUDIES 56 Nutrition Delivery Systems
+FAMILY AND CONSUMER STUDIES 56 Nutrition Delivery Systems 3 UNITS (CSU) LECTURE 3 HOURS Co-requisite: Family and Consumer Studies 156.